STOIE/recipes/recipes/offset_smoker/README.md

 1. Now raise the temp again to 120-135 deg C (250-275 deg F), smoke level doesn't really matter at this point, cook a further ~2 hours, this phase is to finish rendering fat.
 1. To tell if ready to wrap the colour should be dark, the fat should be rendered to a point like jelly, poke it with a finger and it should just sink in like jelly (internal temp ~80C/175F).
 1. Remove from the smoker, wrap in butcher paper, placing some smoked-tallow on the under-side of the brisket.
-1. Ensure the wrap is tight and that after the wrap the brisket is kept top-side/fat-side up.
+1. Ensure the wrap is tight and ensure the brisket finishes top-side/fat-side up.
 1. Place back into the smoker this time with the flat (thin) side facing the firebox.
 1. At this point fire can be clean (can even use an oven), still at 250-275F, cook for another ~3 hours (internal temp of point/thick-end ~93C/200F, flat/thin-end ~97C/205F).
 1. Place into an oven (@63C/145F) or insulated cooler to rest for 10+ hours/generally overnight, longer is fine, less is not, just keep it above 57C/135F to be food safe.